HEEM86/CodingQuiz/README.md

 ## Overview :zap:

-The task of this assignment was to create a dynamic quiz for multiple choic answer quiz.
+The task of this assignment was to create a dynamic multiple choice quiz.
 This quiz conssisted of the following features:

 1. Expiration Timer

-2. Subtract time for selecting the wrong answer
+2. Subtracted time for selecting the wrong answer

 3. Smooth Transition between Questions

 4. A Score Keeper

-5. An input for users to enter in there intials and score that will be saved
+5. An input for users to enter in there intials and score that will be stored

 ## Challenges :boom: